zendframework/zf2-documentation/docs/languages/en/modules/zend.json.objects.rst

 If you have issues with recursion, ``Zend\Json\Json::encode()`` and ``Zend\Json\Encoder::encode()`` allow an optional second parameter to check for recursion; if an object is serialized twice, an exception will be thrown.

-Decoding *JSON* objects poses an additional difficulty, however, since Javascript objects correspond most closely to *PHP*'s associative array.
+Decoding *JSON* objects poses an additional difficulty, however, since JavaScript objects correspond most closely to *PHP*'s associative array.
 Some suggest that a class identifier should be passed, and an object instance of that class should be created and populated with the key/value pairs of the *JSON* object; others feel this could pose a substantial security risk.